esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

 <div markdown = "1">

-We now return to our original classification problem and will try to perform neural network learning on a set of audio files.
+Finally, we will attack a complete audio classification problem and try to perform neural network learning on a set of audio files.
 The data structure will be the same as the one used for parts 1 and 2.
 As discussed during the courses, even though a 2-layer neural network can provide non-linear boundaries, it can not perform "holes" inside those regions.
 In order to obtain an improved classification, we will now rely on a 3-layer neural network.
 The modification to the code of section 3.2 should be minimal, as the back-propagation will be similar for the new layer as one of the two others.
-We do not develop the math here as it is simply a re-application of the previous rules.
+We do not develop the math here as it is simply a re-application of the previous rules with an additional layer (which derivatives you should have generalized in the previous exercise).

+However,

 </div>{: .notice--blank}